Countdown (2019 film): Production

 Elizabeth Lail was cast in the film's leading role in March 2019.
 In April 2019, it was announced that Talitha Bateman, Peter Facinelli, Jordan Calloway, Tom Segura, P. J. Byrne, Anne Winters and Tichina Arnold had also joined the cast.

 Danny Bensi and Saunder Jurriaans composed the film's score.
 The soundtrack was released by Sony Classical Records.

 Release

 Countdown was theatrically released in the United States on October 25, 2019.
 The film's trailer premiered on September 13, 2019.
 STX Entertainment reportedly spent under $15 million promoting the film.
 The studio partnered with Amp Studios, run by YouTuber Brent Rivera, to promote the film on social media apps such as TikTok.

 Home media

-The film was released on January 7, 2020, by Universal Home Entertainment on DVD, Blu-ray and Digital HD.
+The film was released on January 7, 2020, by Universal Pictures Home Entertainment on DVD, Blu-ray and Digital HD.

 Reception

 Box office

 In the United States and Canada, Countdown was released alongside Black and Blue and The Current War, and was projected to gross around $5 million from 2,675 theaters in its opening weekend.
 The film made $3.1 million on its first day, including $515,000 from Thursday night previews.
 It went on to over-perform and debut at $9 million, finishing fifth.
 In its second weekend the film fell 35% to $5.8 million, finishing seventh.